JadeLiu13/BendersDecomposition/README.md

  Although the callback procedure performs better than the classic approach, you will observe that both these methods cannot beat the Gurobi Solver in CPU time.

  ### 3. bendersDisaggregatedCuts.py
+ By fixing the solution of the variables related to which fcacilities to open, we obtain the Benders subproblme.
+This benders subproblem can be further decomposed for each customer.
+Therefore, multiple disaggregated cuts (for each customer) can be added to the master problem after solving the subproblem.
+This scripts codes above two classic Benders and Classic Benders with callback procedure with disaggregated cuts.